-- The school must register with its local ESU Branch via the School Participation Form. - o Includes \$75 School Registration Fee. - The School Competition must be open to all students enrolled in the 9th, 10th, 11th, and 12th grades or the equivalent for home school students. - The School Competition must involve a minimum of three students.
-Home school students must also advance from a competition of three or more students. - School and Home School Competitions must be judged by a panel of at least three individuals familiar with Shakespeare's works.
+- The school must register with the ESU via the School Participation Form available on our website. - The school competition must be open to all students enrolled in the 9th, 10th, 11th, and 12th grades or the equivalent for home school students. - The school competition must involve a minimum of three students.
+Home school students must also advance from a competition of three or more students. - School and home school competitions must be judged by a panel of at least three individuals familiar with Shakespeare's works.